mahlenmorris/VCVRack/Memory.md

 #### Pick Folder for Saving
 Select a folder to Save .wav files to.
 Once this is done, any inputs to the SAVE Tipsy input will be relative to this folder.
 #### Save to File...
-A standard dialog box to save files with will appear.
+A standard dialog box to save files will appear.
 The entire current contents of the Memory buffer will be saved as a WAV file.

 ### Known Limitations
 * Putting noise into the LOAD or SAVE Tipsy inputs can crash VCV Rack.